 Self-invested personal pensions (SIPPs) and individual savings accounts (ISAs) are tax-advantaged savings accounts that are an important tool for many individual investors.
 You can read more about how these accounts operate at Gov.UK: Click here for SIPP information and here for ISA information.
 Our analysis finds that Fineco Bank offers traders access to ISA accounts, while Barclays offers traders access to SIPP and ISA accounts.

 Do Fineco Bank and Barclays offer cryptocurrency?

-To compare the trading platforms of both Fineco Bank and Barclays, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that Fineco Bank offers a better share dealing platform and Fineco Bank offers a better stock app for mobile trading.
+To compare the trading platforms of both Fineco Bank and Barclays, we tested each broker's stock trading app.
+All features compared, our analysis finds that Barclays offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do Fineco Bank and Barclays offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that Fineco Bank offers traders access to Client Webinars and Client Webinars (Archived), while Barclays offers access to Client Webinars, Client Webinars (Archived), Education (Share Trading), Education (Funds) and Education (Retirement).
+Our research finds that Fineco Bank offers traders access to Client Webinars and Client Webinars (Archived), while Barclays offers access to Education (Share Trading), Education (Funds) and Education (Retirement).

 Overall winner: Barclays